rmcgirr83/phpBB-3.1-searchusertopics/README.md

 phpBB 3.1 Search user topics extension

-Extension will display a count of topics with a clikcable link a user has started within a users profile.
+Extension will display a count of topics with a clickable link a user has started within a users profile.

 Profile Page
 ![Screenshot](search_user_topics.jpg)